 Donating samples of breast cancer tissue is an essential part of this research.

-If you agree to join the study, we need your permission to use tissue left over from the biopsy you had to diagnose your breast cancer.
+Any samples of breast cancer tissue you donated for research at the time your breast cancer was diagnosed will be used for the POETIC study.
 When you have breast surgery the rest of the breast cancer will be removed.
-Further samples from breast cancer tissue removed at surgery are needed for the POETIC study.

-Your hospital will send these tissue samples to the Academic Biochemistry Department at the Royal Marsden Hospital in London.
+The samples of tissue you donated for research when your breast cancer was diagnosed, and also tissue taken at surgery, will be sent to the Department of Academic Biochemistry at the Royal Marsden Hospital in London.
 There, researchers will compare the breast cancer tissue samples to measure any changes in the breast cancer cells during the time that elapses between taking each of these samples.
 They will also compare the changes in tissue donated by patients who had an aromatase inhibitor with any changes in the tissue donated by patients who did not.